Whatsapp Icon

 • What are my treatment options?
 Different treatments may be recommended based on the stage and location of your cancer.

 • What are the potential side effects of each treatment?
-Knowing the side effects can help you prepare and manage them effectively.
+Knowing the side effects can help you prepare for and manage them effectively.

 • How will the treatment affect my daily life?
 Information on how treatments may impact your ability to eat, speak, or work is important for planning and adjustments.